PeterKellett/project-4/README.md

 ## Media files
 In development environment:
 Media files are held in the root level media folder.
 In production environment:
 All media files are held in the AWS project bucket/media.

 ## Testing
 ### Testing the templates
 Go to each page in turn and verify the page and contents display correctly.
-1. / Verify the home page is displayed
+1. / - Verify the home page is displayed
-2. /products Verify the products page is displayed
+2. /products - Verify the products page is displayed
-3. /product/<productid> Verify the product details page is displayed
+3. /product/<productid> - Verify the product details page is displayed
-4. /bag Verify the Shopping bag page is displayed
+4. /bag - Verify the Shopping bag page is displayed
-5. /profile Verify the profile page is displayed
+5. /profile - Verify the profile page is displayed
-6. /checkout
+6. /checkout - Verify the checkout page is displayed.
-7. /login Verify the login page is displayed
+7. /login - Verify the login page is displayed
-8. /Register Verify the register page is displayed
+8. /Register - Verify the register page is displayed

 ### Testing functionality
 #### allAuth Registration test